 For more attractions click here.

-- Favorite breakfast/bakeries locations: Big Bad Breakfast (BBB), Bottletree Bakery
+- Breakfast/bakeries locations: Big Bad Breakfast (BBB), Bottletree Bakery, Fill-up with Billups, First Watch

-- Favorite lunch/dinner locations: Taylor Grocery, Ajax Diner, Handy Andy BBQ, Snackbar, Oxford Grillhouse Seafood & Steaks, Boure, Soulshine Pizza, City Grocery
+- Lunch/dinner locations: Taylor Grocery, Ajax Diner, Handy Andy BBQ, Snackbar, Oxford Grillhouse Seafood & Steaks, Boure, Soulshine Pizza, City Grocery, Saint Leo, South Depot Taco Shop, Ravine, McEwens

-- Favorite dessert locations: Holli’s Sweet Tooth, Ya Ya’s Frozen Yogurt
+- Favorite dessert locations: Ya Ya’s Frozen Yogurt, Crave Oxford

 *Big Bad Breakfast and Ajax have been listed in the top 10 restaurants you need to try in Mississippi